 Some people struggle with maintaining a weight that they feel is healthy on a raw vegan diet – but this is generally not due to a lack of protein.
 These people may have one the following problems:

-- Poor digestion (not absorbing nutrients from food)
+- Poor digestion and/or a flora imbalance (not absorbing nutrients from food)

 - Confused body image (surrounded by fat people)

 - Lack of amino acids (not eating baby plants)

 - Lack of calories (not eating enough)